JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Conclusions

 \item The incidence of outflows increases with stellar mass and SFR, suggesting that outflows are more frequent in more massive and starbursting galaxies.

-\item The inferred outflow velocities are three times larger than the median velocity observed in local dwarf star-forming galaxies.
+\item The inferred outflow velocities are 1.5 times higher than the median velocity observed in local dwarf star-forming galaxies.
 This indicates that outflows are more powerful in the distant Universe than they are at low redshift.

-\item For most galaxies, the velocity of the outflowing gas is larger than the escape velocity from the gravitational potential of the host galaxy and its dark matter halo.
-This means that the expelled outflows are able to enrich both the circum-galactic and the inter-galactic media.
+\item For some galaxies, the velocity of the outflowing gas is higher than the escape velocity from the gravitational potential of the host galaxy and its dark matter halo.
+This means that the expelled outflows are able to enrich both the circumgalactic and the intergalactic media.

-\item The inferred mass-loading factor of the outflows (mass-loss rate versus star formation rate in the host) spans values between $\eta=0.2-24$, with a median of $2.1$, which is about 100 times higher than the mass loading factors observed in local dwarf galaxies.
-This indicates that the impact of ejective feedback mechanisms in the early galaxies is significant and might explain the presence of quiescent galaxies in the first Gyr of the Universe \citep{Looser:2023}.
+\item The inferred mass-loading factor of the outflows (mass-loss rate versus star formation rate in the host) spans values between $\eta=0.4-12$, with a median of $2$, which is about 100 times higher than the mass-loading factors observed in local dwarf galaxies.
+This indicates that the impact of ejective feedback mechanisms in the early galaxies is significant and might explain the presence of non-star-forming galaxies in the first billion years of the Universe \citep{Looser:2023}.

-\item We find that the mass loading factor decreases with increasing stellar mass with a slope of $-1.3$.
-Although an anti-correlation is consistent with the predictions from theoretical studies, the mass-loading factor is a factor of three smaller than that predicted by simulations for galaxies at the same masses and redshifts.
+\item We find that the mass-loading factor decreases with increasing stellar mass with a slope of $-1.3$.
+Although an anti-correlation is consistent with the predictions from theoretical studies, the mass-loading factor is a factor of 3 smaller than that predicted by simulations for galaxies at the same masses and redshifts.

 \end{enumerate}